nextflow-io/training/docs/basic_training/containers.md

 !!! question "Exercise"

-    During the earlier RNA-Seq tutorial (script2.nf), we created an index with the salmon tool.
-Given we do not have salmon installed locally in the machine provided by Gitpod, we had to either run it with `-with-conda` or `-with-docker`.
+    During the earlier RNA-Seq tutorial (script2.nf), you created an index with the salmon tool.
+Given you do not have salmon installed locally in the machine provided by Gitpod, you had to either run it with `-with-conda` or `-with-docker`.
 Your task now is to run it again `-with-docker`, but without creating your own container image.
 Instead, use the BioContainers image for salmon 1.7.0.

     ???
 Solution